andrewharabor/simPLY_chess/README.md

 - Written in Python meaning that it isn't too strong since it can't search past a depth of 4 ply in a reasonable amount of time (even 4 is on the slow side so 3 is recommended)

 - Does not take [3-fold repetition](https://www.chessprogramming.org/Repetitions#Fide_Rule) or the [fifty-move-rule](https://www.chessprogramming.org/Fifty-move_Rule#Fide_Rule) into account meaning that those rules can be exploited when the engine has a winning position

-- Does not have any [endgame](https://www.chessprogramming.org/Endgame) knowledge nor [endgame-specific evaluation](https://www.chessprogramming.org/Endgame#Evaluation) meaning that it completely misjudges this phase of the game

 - Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has almost no variation in the [opening](https://www.chessprogramming.org/Opening) stage of the game